 Class procedures: The two hours will be used for lecture (except for a brief break), but students should feel free at any time during the lecture to raise questions or comment on the material.
 A point-form outline of the lecture will be presented in the form of slides during lectures.
 These slides are not lecture notes; they do not summarize the lecture.
 They are posted before class on my website at www.chass.utoronto.ca/~bfox/soc214 and they are meant to help you take notes in class and follow the lecture.

 Tutorials: There will be several tutorials.
-The dates of these are listed on the course outline below.
-Attendance is optional, but is strongly recommended because we will give guidance on effective reading of sociological work, effective writing of essays in sociology (including how to cite properly), and effective test-taking.
-As well, the first test will be returned and the grading explained in tutorial.
+The dates of these are listed on the course outline below (Oct.
+3, Oct.
+17 & Nov.
+14).
+Attendance is mandatory because we will give guidance on effective reading of sociological work, effective writing of essays in sociology (including how to cite properly), and effective test-taking.
+As well, the first test will be returned, and the grading explained, in tutorial.